 A Changing Tide

 Traditionally, Sub-Saharan Africa has been characterized as land and resource-abundant but labor scarce.
 For decades, the region’s development agenda has been mired in the resource curse’s belief and burden.

 But recent projections show that from 2000 to 2050, Africa’s population will rise by 160%, turning most countries in the region into labor-abundant economies.
 This demographic change has new and important implications for the region’s development dynamics and comparative advantage.

 With the rising human population, advancing human capital is fundamental to the continent’s economic advancement.
 The confluence of rapid technological change and globalization means skill development is imperative for countries seeking to close the development gap and become economically competitive (OECD).

-It is for this reason that the work of capacity builders in Africa is of dire importance to the continent’s economic and social advancement.
-The work that pioneering capacity builders, such as Stars From All Nations (SFAN) in Ghana, do, is essential to achieving all development outcomes in the country because, without ready and available skilled labor, companies and organizations cannot grow and deliver on their missions and goals.
+For this reason, the work of capacity builders in Africa is of dire importance to the continent’s economic and social advancement.
+The work that pioneering capacity builders, such as Stars From All Nations (SFAN) in Ghana, is essential to achieving all development outcomes in the country because, without ready and available skilled labor, companies and organizations cannot grow and deliver on their missions and goals.